smittytone/HT16K33-Python/docs/ht16k33segment.md

 ## License ##

-The HTK16K33Segment libraries are licensed under the [MIT License](LICENSE).
+The HTK16K33Segment library are licensed under the [MIT License](LICENSE).